KeaCluster/blockdemy-blockchain-notes/blockchain.md

   - Validators stake their reputation instead of tokens.
 - **Proof of Coverage (PoC)**
   - Verify network coverage through radio waves.

+## Part 6

+### Smart contracts

+Basically a computer program that run **on** a blockchain.
+They execute automatically predefined actions when certain conditions are met.
+They're stored digitally on a blockchain and make certain processes faster, reducing the possibility of manual errors or fraud due to their lack of intermediaries.

+Basically a conditional-focused program.
+Smart contracts to execute on a blockchain can be written and run with programs like [Solidity](https://soliditylang.org/).
+Every smart contract on a blockchain is visible for everyone else.
+Once a smart contract is on the blockchain, they can't be edited or modified.
+Some characteristics are:

+- Free of censorship
+- Decentralized
+- Runs 24/7
+- Native to their cryptocurrency
+- Immutable

+### Ethereum

+- An internet where currency and payments are _integrated_
+- An internet where users can own their data and applications
+- An internet where everyone has access to an open financial system
+- An internet built on top of a neutral and open infrastructure without central ownership